jumpbytehq/cordova-plugin-forcenetwork/README.md

  - `confirmMessage` : title of the confirm message when no connexion
  - `confirmButtonTitle` : title of the button to open settings when no connexion
  - 'confirmButtonTitles' : this is required in case you want to show dialog to either enable WiFi or open Network (Android Only)
+ - 'url' : this url will be used to check Internet connection, if not given it will use http://www.google.com

 #### `cordova.plugins.ForceNetwork.getConnectionType()`